rajdeep-basu/Pneumonia-Detection/README.md

 A Convolutional Neural Network (CNN) is a type of deep learning algorithm specifically designed for processing and analyzing visual data.
 CNNs are widely used in image recognition, computer vision, and various other tasks involving visual inputs due to their ability to automatically and adaptively learn spatial hierarchies of features from images.
 There networks are built by comprising convolutional layers as the main computational units.
 The main advantage of such layers is that they greatly reduce the number of parameters to be trained while efficiently capturing image features.
 You can view the following animation to get an idea on how convolutional layers work.
 <p><img src="./Convolutional_Layer.gif"/></p>

+<h3>Neural Network Architecture: </h3>
+In this section, I will show you the neural network used for this task.
+This is a Binary Classification task, where the model outputs the probability of an image being of Class 0: Pneumonia Negative or Class 1: Pneumonia Positive.
+This has been achieved by three Convolutional + MaxPooling layers.
+These layers can efficiently identify properties of the input image, and output another volume.
+However, in order to make predictions, this volume must to flattened to a 2-Dimentional Vector.
+Then this vector is passed as an input to 2 fully-connected dense layers.
+I have used a Relu activation for all the layers except the last layer (which uses sigmoid activation), because it is a binary classification.
+You can see the neural network in the below image:
+<p><ima src=""></p>